dbon81926/Industrial-Robotics/README.md

 Game Description:

-Create a game where 2 robots are hitting a puck between each other using paddles.
+Create a game where 2 robots are hitting a puck between each other using wooden planks.

 Update Log: <br>
 25/9: Established DH Parameters of KUKA KR6 R900 Robot Arm. <br>